fischerling/allocbench/Readme.md

 runs only the loop benchmark for some installed allocators and will put its results in `$PWD/results/$HOSTNAME/<time>/loop`

-	./bench.py -a allocators/BA_allocators.py
+	./bench.py -a BA_allocators

-builds all allocators used in my [BA thesis](https://muhq.space/ba.html) and runs all default benchmarks
+builds all allocators used in Florian Fischer's [BA thesis](https://muhq.space/ba.html) and runs all benchmarks

 	./bench.py -r 0 -l <path/to/saved/results>